5 Steps to Set Up Your Recruitment Agency

 Things to consider:

 - Social media – Keep this strategy very simple.
 Be where your candidates and clients are!
 If your candidates are active on LinkedIn, that’s where you need to be seen.
-Don’t go on every social media channel and platform if you don’t need to be there.
-You run the risk of spreading yourself too thinly and not achieving your targets.
+You run the risk of spreading yourself too thin and not achieving your targets.

 Free recruitment agency business plan and budget templates

-We’ve collated a list of some of the events happening across the country (even a few abroad) that may be of interest for you.
+We’ve collated a list of some of the events happening across the country (even a few abroad) that may be of interest to you.

 Setting year one objectives